Communist Party of Australia (1971): Communist Party (1996–present)

 The old CPA was dissolved in 1991.
 The SPA, believing itself to be the rightful successor to the original CPA formed in 1920, changed its name to Communist Party of Australia at its 8th Party National Congress in October 1996.

 After Symon's death, party president Hannah Middleton was elected general secretary by the 11th Party National Congress in October 2009, with Vinicio Molina succeeding Middleton as party president.
 Bob Briton was elected general secretary at the 12th Party Congress in 2013.

 Bob Briton resigned as general secretary of the CPA in March 2019.
 Briton came into conflict with the central committee (CC) due to ideological differences between himself and others on the central committee, being accused of taking a defeatist position.
 This accusation was made after Briton attempted to work with the youth outside party structures.
 Briton deleted most of the party's social media outlets in response.
 Briton split the party and formed the Australian Communist Party alongside other former members.

 On 13–14 April 2019, the Central Committee of the Communist Party of Australia elected a new leadership led by General Secretary Andrew Irving and National President Vinnie Molina.

 Policies

 The current CPA is a traditional Marxist–Leninist communist party whose ultimate objective is the revolutionary transformation of Australian society and the establishment of socialism in Australia.
 It describes its objective as being to "change the direction of politics in Australia and eventually, to replace the capitalist system with a socialist one."

-The party's policies are inspired by those of Karl Marx, Friedrich Engels and Vladimir Lenin.

 The party has strong, historical links to the Australian trade union movement.

 The party maintains friendly relations with communist and socialist parties overseas and is a participant in the International Meeting of Communist and Workers' Parties (IMCWP).

 The party's main policies are: